 Swati (Sewati / Swazi / siSwati) Language

-Swati is easiest when divided into its four dialects, which are Hhoho, Nandzini, Shiselweni and Shiselweni again.
+Swati is easiest when divided into its four dialects; which are Hhoho, Nandzini, Shiselweni and Shiselweni.
 These are the four divisions that correspond with the four appropriate districts of the country.
-There are mainly two different strains of the siSwati language.
-The normal kind of siSwati that is spoken is done so mainly in the South and North West, the other kind of Swati is mainly spoken far into the Deep South, this type is highly influenced by Zulu, so it is not really considered to be proper siSwati.
-Often considered to be the second dialect that is spoken is Swati.
+There are two main strains of the siSwati language.
+Regular siSwati is spoken mainly in the South and North West of South Africa.
+The other variety of Swati is spoken far into the deep south of the country and is particularly influenced by Zulu.

-During the year of 1750, the Swazi successors in South Africa decided to relocate, going north in the direction of KwaZulu Natal and then from there they went north-west in the direction of the Ususthu River.
-They chose to move to this river because it provided them with shelter and protection from the warriors and the King Shaka Zulu.
-They found it so enjoyable that there are still some Swazi’s staying there today.
+In 1750, the Swazi successors in South Africa decided to relocate, heading north towards what is today known as KwaZulu-Natal.
+From there, they went north-west towards the Ususthu River.
+They chose to move to this river because it provided them with shelter and protection from the warriors and fearsome king, Shaka Zulu.
+Today, this area remains the home of a Swati community.